Younes-Alaoui-Ismaili/.NET-Inventory-Management-Application/README.md

 ## License

-This project is licensed under the **IoT-EXPERT** License.
+This project is licensed under the **Younes Alaoui Ismaili** License.
 Unauthorized use, reproduction, or distribution is prohibited unless explicit permission is granted.